-It’s not all white sandy beaches, ancient cities and stunning countryside, sometimes we also think about the more serious side of travel.
-As the world has opened up to us all, the travel that we undertake has become more ambitious and we visit places that are often very different to those we call home.
-This opens up risks and we think it’s sensible to do what we can to minimise those risks in advance so we can get on with the very important business of having a fabulous time!
+It’s not all white sandy beaches, ancient cities, and stunning countryside, sometimes we also think about the more serious side of travel.
+As the world has opened up to us all, the travel that we undertake has become more ambitious and we visit places that are often very different from those we call home.
+This opens up risks and we think it’s sensible to do what we can to minimize those risks in advance so we can get on with the very important business of having a fabulous time!

-• How to escape quick sand – carry a pole if you know you’re heading where there’s quick sand, lay the pole on the ground and lay on your back on the pole, slowly pull out each leg in turn, move slowly and take the shortest route possible to firmer group – and don’t lose that pole!
+- How to escape quicksand – carry a pole if you know you’re heading where there’s quicksand, lay the pole on the ground and lay on your back on the pole, slowly pull out each leg, in turn, move slowly, and take the shortest route possible to firmer ground – and don’t lose that pole!

-• How to escape killer bees – in short run!
-Get indoors if you can, don’t swat them and don’t jump in a pool!
+- How to escape killer bees – in the short run!
+Get indoors if you can, don’t swat them, and don’t jump in a pool!

-• How to avoid a shark attack – avoid recreating Jaws by staying out of the water if you’re bleeding (which includes time of the month) or if it’s dark.
-Keep out of murky waters, stay near other people and don’t wear bright colours or shiny jewellery which might act as shark bait.
-If the worst happens, fight back, go for the eyes or the gills.
+- How to avoid a shark attack – avoid recreating Jaws by staying out of the water if you’re bleeding (which includes the time of the month) or if it’s dark.
+Keep out of murky waters, stay near other people, and don’t wear bright colors or shiny jewelry which might act as shark bait.
+If the worst happens, fight back, go for the eyes or the gills

 See this handy Infographic provided by Translate By Humans which provides a useful, easy to remember summary to the tips above.

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.